utahnu/obs_dev/hist221/07 World War II and the Emergence of American Dominance.md

 ## US and Soviet Union forces engage in a race to Berlin

-A rivalry develops between the Soviet Union and the United States
+==A rivalry develops between the Soviet Union and the United States==

 ### May 1945 - The Soviet Army captures Berlin